 If the bus width is not a power of two, a large number of block RAM modules may be needed to meet the SelectLink configuration rules.
 For example, an 18/9 internal/external bus width system requires 9 block RAM modules in each FIFO, with a FIFO depth of 2048 words.
 If this depth is needed, this is a good solution.
-On the other hand, if fewer block RAM modules are available and the FIFO depth requirements are less, portions of 16/8 and 2/1 configurations in the SLXtc and SLRtc modules can be combined to create an 18/9 system that used only two block RAM modules, and has a FIFO depth of 256 words.
-The method and rules for combining configurations are:

-- The latency of the configurations that are combined must be the same, so the ratio of the internal and external bus widths must be the same. - Retain all the control logic of the configuration that has the shallowest FIFOs.
+On the other hand, if fewer block RAM modules are available and the FIFO depth requirements are less, portions of 16/8 and 2/1 configurations in the SLXtc and SLRtc modules can be combined to create an 18/ 9 system that used only two block RAM modules, and has a FIFO depth of 256 words.
+The method and rules for combining configurations are: • The latency of the configurations that are combined must be the same, so the ratio of the internal and external bus widths must be the same.
+Retain all the control logic of the configuration that has the shallowest FIFOs.
 This becomes the primary configuration.
-Copy the logic labeled "DATA PATH" from SLXtc and SLRtc of the other configuration(s) into the primary configuration. - The FIFO full and empty flags must be sourced from the FIFO in the primary configuration. - Ensure that the XmitClkLa and RcvClkLa daisy chains are connected properly. - Renumber data bus bits in Xchip, SLXtc, Rchip, and SLRtc to represent contiguous buses. - Rename instances as necessary to avoid duplicates.

-Synthesis, Place, and Route

-Xilinx Alliance or Foundation software may be used to synthesized, place, and route a design after it is merged with the SelectLink code.
+Copy the logic labeled "DATA PATH" from SLXtc and SLRtc of the other configuration(s) into the primary configuration. • The FIFO full and empty flags must be sourced from the FIFO in the primary configuration.
+Ensure that the XmitClkLa and RcvClkLa daisy chains are connected properly. • Renumber data bus bits in Xchip, SLXtc, Rchip, and SLRtc to represent contiguous buses.
+Rename instances as necessary to avoid duplicates.
+Synthesis, Place, and Route Xilinx Alliance or Foundation software may be used to synthesized, place, and route a design after it is merged with the SelectLink code.
 Example Xchip and Rchip constraint files are included with the Verilog source code.
 These examples include the recommended pin and block RAM location constraints.
 Internal flip-flops that are connected to input or output pins must be packed into the IOBs.
 This can be done in the map command with the "-pr b" option.
+Conclusion As system clock speeds continue to rise, transferring data between FPGAs can present a significant engineering challenge.
+The SelectLink communication channel is a flexible, powerful, and easy to use system designed to meet this challenge.